Shopify/shopify-api-ruby/docs/usage/webhooks.md

 ## Create a Webhook Handler

-### New webhook handler as of Version 13.5.0
 If you want to register for an http webhook you need to implement a webhook handler which the `shopify_api` gem can use to determine how to process your webhook.
 You can make multiple implementations (one per topic) or you can make one implementation capable of handling all the topics you want to subscribe to.
-To do this simply make a module or class that includes or extends `ShopifyAPI::Webhooks::WebhookHandler` and implement the `handle_webhook` method which accepts the following named parameters: data: `Hash[Symbol, untyped]`.
+To do this simply make a module or class that includes or extends `ShopifyAPI::Webhooks::WebhookHandler` and implement the `handle` method which accepts the following named parameters: data: `WebhookMetadata`.
 An example implementation is shown below:

-You will also have to define a method called `use_handle_webhook?` which returns a boolean.
-If this method returns `true` then the `handle_webhook` method will be called when a webhook is received.
-If this method returns `false` then the `handle` method will be called when a webhook is received.
-The `handle` method is the old way of handling webhooks and will be deprecated in a future version of the gem.
-When using this method you will not have access to the `webhook_id` or `api_version` of the webhook.

 `data` will have the following keys
-- `:topic` - The topic of the webhook
+- `topic`, `String` - The topic of the webhook
-- `:shop` - The shop domain of the webhook
+- `shop`, `String` - The shop domain of the webhook
-- `:body` - The body of the webhook
+- `body`, `T::Hash[String, T.untyped]`- The body of the webhook
-- `:webhook_id` - The id of the webhook event to [avoid duplicates](https://shopify.dev/docs/apps/webhooks/best-practices#ignore-duplicates)
+- `webhook_id`, `String` - The id of the webhook event to [avoid duplicates](https://shopify.dev/docs/apps/webhooks/best-practices#ignore-duplicates)
-- `:api_version` - The api version of the webhook
+- `api_version`, `String` - The api version of the webhook

 ```ruby
 module WebhookHandler